At a glance

 With CoinTracking, you add each address and exchange individually.
 It requires more work, but you can specify an exchange name, start date, and additional details directly in the input form.
 This is especially helpful for complex portfolios with many integrations.

 In general, both tools offer numerous blockchain imports and exchange connections.
-We would not favor either on that front.
+On pure integration breadth, TX-Partner would not favor either.
 However, there is a difference in import methods: CoinTracking frequently offers native CSV imports for exchange data.
-Blockpit, in our experience, leans more toward an API-first approach.
+In TX-Partner's experience, Blockpit leans more toward an API-first approach.
 This becomes relevant when exchange APIs deliver incomplete data and you need a combination of API and CSV.
 CoinTracking has had a clear advantage here in the past.
 Blockpit is catching up, though, and now offers more CSV imports.
-We would currently give this point to CoinTracking.
+TX-Partner currently gives this point to CoinTracking.

 02 Token Classification and Spam Detection